How Anxiety Shapes Extreme Social Distancing

 - Social distancing

 If you’re like the people in the online sample, your average score per item would be about a 2.6, which puts you on the mid-to-high end of the scale.
-To get an idea of the range of scores, most people (about 70%) scored between a little less than 2 per item and as high as just over 3.
+To get an idea of the range of scores, most people (about 70 percent) scored between a little less than 2 per item and as high as just over 3.
 Those at the top of the range would score at about a 3.8 (or perhaps a perfect 4).

 Now that you’ve graded your own social-distancing skills, it’s time to see what factors predicted the highest degree of compliance in the Harper et al. study.
 You can test your own COVID-19 fears by clicking on the survey description of a new Fear of Coronavirus Scale (FCV-19S) measure described here.
 Participants in this study received an average of 2.6 on a 7-point scale, signifying a moderate amount of COVID-related fears.